Free Speech and the First Amendment

 Freedom of expression is not simply a right guaranteed by the First Amendment, it is fundamental to the University of Mississippi’s mission.
 The mission of the University is to create, evaluate, share and apply knowledge in a free, open and inclusive environment of intellectual inquiry.
 Students are encouraged to freely examine and exchange diverse ideas inside and outside of the classroom without fear of retribution, intimidation or coercion.
-This policy is intended to promote and facilitate free speech across the University’s community of scholars, without interfering with the University’s educational, research and service missions or infringing upon the rights of others.
-Nothing in this policy authorizes the University to regulate the content or viewpoint of speech.
-Nothing in this policy is intended to prohibit the exercise of free speech otherwise permitted by law.

 “Free speech” or “expressive activity” shall mean any speech, expression, assembly, petition or other conduct protected by the First Amendment notwithstanding what form it may occur, including, but not limited to, spoken or written word, protests, worship, leafleting, demonstrations, marches, picketing, rallies, vigils or parades.